Rights to use any of the digital imagery in my pages here are negotiable, and prints, special edits, resizings, etc. can be ordered.

 Sony 50mm f1.4, Sony 500mm f8 reflex

-Extended available light aperture range with a 50mm f1.4 lens.
-Extended tele with the remarkable Sony/Minolta 500mm f8 reflex.
+I extended my available light aperture range with a 50mm f1.4 lens.
+I extended the long end with the remarkable Sony/Minolta 500mm f8 reflex.
 Both lenses require very exact focus and showed the A350 to have slight backfocus.
 I corrected this by using the AF sensor plane adjustment bolts.
 This had the unexpected bonus of correcting previously unknown back focus on the 18-250mm at 250mm and f8.
 That lens correctly focused is sharper at 250mm than I thought it was.
 And sharper I think than some reviewers have supposed.

 The Sony/Minolta 500mm f8 is the only autofocusing and image stabilised reflex lens on the market.
 Add to that it's remarkably cheap price, small size, and light weight, and it's a uniquely portable 500mm and a uniquely easy to use reflex.
 When Minolta introduced it in 1989 I very much wanted one, but couldn't justify the expenditure on a lens so unlikely to earn its purchase.
 I was at the time trying to pay for my camera gear by photographing art works and products.